-As a key leader in your company, and someone tasked with organizational alignment, consider increasing the question side of the ratio.
-Ask engaging questions that strike to the core of a given situation, or business reality.
-Trust that your questions will increase the motivation and connectedness of your employees to the strategic plan of the company.
+Instead of trying to sound strong or confident by making bold statements, ask engaging questions that strike to the core the situation or business reality.
+Your questions will increase the motivation and connectedness of your employees to the strategic plan of the company.

-Those of our clients who have taken a proven organizational development theory, and applied it to their strategic planning methods, can systematically have the confidence to ask questions in the face of uncertainty, rather than make bold statements founded in ambiguity.
+Those of our clients who have taken a proven organizational development theory and applied it to their strategic planning methods can systematically have the confidence to ask questions in the face of uncertainty, rather than make bold statements founded in ambiguity.

 Which are you?